cylc/cylc-doc/src/tutorial/furthertopics/clock-triggered-tasks.rst

 ---------------------------------

 Running clock triggered tests at the cycle time is a special case:
-We will now modify our suite to run tasks at quarter-past, half-past and quarter-to the hour.
+We will now modify our workflow to run tasks at quarter-past, half-past and quarter-to the hour.

 Open your ``flow.cylc`` and modify the ``[runtime]`` section by adding the